Rules and Practice Guidance

 - they have or will have a casework relationship with the child, their parents and family/kin

 - they may possess first-hand knowledge about the placement and carer

 - they will most likely be implementing the care plan approved by the court.

 Permission for the funded service provider’s casework practitioner to attend the DRC is sought by the DCJ legal officer or external legal practitioner, in accordance with FACS’ instructions.
 In giving instructions, the DCJ casework practitioner considers:

 - the relevance of the casework practitioner’s likely input to the issues in dispute

 - whether the casework practitioner’s input will help all parties reach an agreement

 - the extent of the casework practitioner’s relationship with the child

 - whether the casework practitioner attends all or part of the DRC

-- legal advice provided by the FACS legal officer or external legal practitioner
+- legal advice provided by the DCJ legal officer or external legal practitioner

 - any other relevant factors.